Materials-Consortia/OPTIMADE/optimade.rst

 - **Requirements/Conventions**:

   - **Support**: SHOULD be supported by all implementations, i.e., SHOULD NOT be :val:`null`.
   - **Query**: Support for queries on this property is OPTIONAL.
     If supported, filters MAY support only a subset of comparison operators.
   - It MUST be a list of length equal to the number of sites in the structure where every element is a list of the three Cartesian coordinates of a site.
   - An entry MAY have multiple sites at the same Cartesian position (for a relevant use of this, see e.g., the property `assemblies`_).
-  - If a component of the position is unknown, the :val:`null` value should be provided instead (see section `Properties with unknown value`_).
+  - If a component of the position is unknown, the :val:`null` value should be provided instead (see section `Properties with an unknown value`_).
     Otherwise, it should be a float value, expressed in angstrom (Å).
     If at least one of the coordinates is unknown, the correct flag in the list property `structure_features`_ MUST be set.
   - **Notes**: (for implementers) While this is unrelated to this OPTiMaDe specification: If you decide to store internally the :property:`cartesian_site_positions` as a float array, you might want to represent :val:`null` values with :field-val:`NaN` values.